twse/random-stuff/FontCreator Data Files and Registry Keys.md

 The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.

 ### About Dialog (`TABOUTDIALOG` and `TABSTRACTABOUTDIALOG`)
-These are located in the corners of the version number, copyright info and the company's website.
+These are located in the corners of the program name, version number, copyright notice and the company's website.
-* **Clr** (Clear) (version 4.5 & above, top left corner) – Remove registration info to make the program unregistered much like the factory settings or when installing the program.
+* **Clr** (Clear) (version 4.5 & above, top left corner) – Removes registration information (see the `Reg` section in **Registry Keys** above).
 In version 4.5 through 5.6 the text is colored white and is located before the registration info.
 * **Crash** (top right corner) – Displays a critical error which reads "We hope you enjoyed clicking this crash button".
-* **Trial** (bottom right corner, version 12.0) – Restarts the trial period for unregistered copies after a grace period of 30 days.
+* **Trial** (bottom right corner, version 12.0) – Restarts the trial period.